Sample Inspection (PPAP) under the microscope: Where do the hidden costs arise?

 6. estimate: 5,000 € - 9,000 € per component

-The study "Potentials of Digital Sample Inspection" (author Prof. Dr. Tuczek) estimates the total costs of sample inspection at around €5,000 to €9,000 per process - and that is without fully taking into account the expenses of tier-2 to tier-n suppliers or laboratories.
-Realistically, the actual costs are therefore significantly higher.
+The study "Potentials of digital sampling" by Prof. Dr. Tuczek puts the total costs of sampling at around €5,000 to €9,000 per process - without fully taking into account the expenses of Tier 2 to Tier n suppliers or laboratories.
+In practice, the actual total costs are therefore significantly higher.

 7. digitization as a way out

-The good news is that digital platforms such as material.one show that the effort involved can be significantly reduced.
+The good news is that digital platforms and multi-business networks such as material.one show that costs can be significantly reduced - for all levels and participants in the supply chain (OEMs, suppliers, laboratories):

 direct interfaces to laboratories,